Username:

 Burnoff Rate

 The rate at which alcohol in the body is metabolized.
-During burnoff, the blood alcohol level drops, giving rise to the “falling curve” term to describe the graph of the decrease in BA.
+During burnoff, the blood alcohol level drops from a peak level at an approximate amount of .02% per hour.

 Chemical Test

-As it relates to DUI, a test of the alcohol or drug concentration in a person's blood.
-A Breathalyzer, blood analysis, or urinalysis can be used as chemical tests for alcohol.
+As it relates to DUI, a test of the alcohol (or drug) concentration in a person’s blood, a breath machine or blood analysis can be used to attempt to gauge BAC.
 If other drugs are suspected, a blood test or urine test is used.

-Depending on the offense and its severity, the prosecutor may offer community service as part of your conviction and/or probation, or as a way to work off fines or jail time.
+Depending on the offense and its severity, the prosecutor may offer community service as part of your conviction and/or probation.
 Examples include living at home and reporting during the day to pick up trash, sweep public buildings, assist community charitable or public oriented organizations, or perform other services to the community.
-Community service may also be a mandatory part of your sentencing.

 DUI (Driving Under the Influence)

 In California this is the act of operating a motor vehicle after consuming alcohol or other drugs to the extent that your mental and/or motor skills are impaired.
-Driving under the influence (of alcohol or other drugs) is often a criminal offense, and can be charged even if the person is not actually driving a motor vehicle.
-In other states and jurisdictions this offense may be called DWI (driving while intoxicated), OWI (operating while intoxicated), OMVI (operating a motor vehicle while intoxicated).
-Other less common acronyms include operating a vehicle impaired (OVI), and Driving While Ability Impaired (DWAI).
-Many such laws apply also to boating, piloting aircraft, or cycling, possibly with different BACs than driving.
+Driving under the influence (of alcohol or other drugs) is a criminal offense.

 DWI

 Driving While Intoxicated.
-Another term for DUI, common outside of California.
+Another term for DUI (Driving Under the Influence of Alcohol and/or Drugs), used more commonly outside of California.

 Felony

 A serious crime, such as murder, rape or burglary, for which a stricter sentence is given than for a misdemeanor.
-Felonies are usually categorized by degrees, 1st degree felonies being the most serious, with the highest fines and penalties.
-Many states treat DUIs that cause serious bodily injury as a 3rd degree felony.
-If there has been a death as a result of the DUI, it might be classified as a 1st or 2nd degree felony, depending upon the prosecutor and the situation.
-Some states elevate DUI to felony status even without an injury or death, if the suspect has a given number of prior DUI convictions.
+Many states treat DUIs that cause serious bodily injury as a felony.
+If California elevates DUI to felony status even without an injury or death, if the suspect has three prior DUI convictions.
 A felony can result in a sentence to state prison instead of county jail.
+If you’ve been charged with a felony, contact Los Angeles felony DUI defense attorneys Artz and Sturm to discuss your case.

-A series of physical and mental coordination tests designed to help an officer decide if a driver is DUI.
-These may include walking a straight line, reciting the alphabet, standing still with feet together and arms extended, standing on one foot, etc. These are highly subjective, but if the officer concludes the driver is DUI, he will require a BA test.
-States seldom have statutes that penalize refusing to perform FST’s, but most will penalize refusal to take a Blood Alcohol Test with license suspension or other penalties.
+A series of physical coordination tests designed to help an officer decide if a driver is DUI.
+These may include walking a straight line, standing on one foot, etc. These are highly subjective, and do not correlate to impairment for the purpose of driving.
+If the officer concludes the driver is DUI, he will require a BA test.
+California will penalize a refusal to take a Blood Alcohol Test with a license suspension.

 Ignition Interlock Device (IID)

-An ignition interlock device is a breathalyzer machine installed in cars to prevent a vehicle from starting if it detects a blood alcohol concentration (BAC) over a certain pre-set limit.
-The device is located inside the vehicle, near the driver’s seat, and is connected to the engine's ignition system.
-Many states require that the device be used by repeat offenders already convicted of DUI.
+An ignition interlock device is a mini Breathalyzer machine installed in cars to prevent a vehicle from starting if it detects a blood alcohol concentration (BAC) over a certain pre-set limit.
+The device is located inside the vehicle, near the driver’s seat, and is connected to the engine’s ignition system.
+Los Angeles county requires such a device for 5 months for a first offense and 1 year for a second offense.

 Implied Consent Laws

-In states like California, simply having a driver’s license means that you consent to chemical testing of your blood alcohol levels if pulled over for suspicion of a DUI.
+In states like California, having a driver’s license means that you consent to chemical testing of your blood alcohol levels if arrested for DUI.
 Per California Vehicle Code (VC) 23612, any person who drives a motor vehicle is deemed to have given consent to chemical testing of blood or breath for the purpose of determining the alcoholic content of his or her blood, if lawfully arrested for an offense allegedly committed in violation of Section 23140, 23152, or 23153.
-In many states, you can refuse to take the test, but fines and license suspensions may be the result.

 License Suspension

-In California, your driver’s license can be taken and driving privileges suspended even before a trial or conviction of a DUI for either failing of refusing the breathalyzer test.
+In California, your driver’s license can be taken and driving privileges suspended even before a trial or conviction of a DUI for either scoring .08% or higher or refusing a chemical test.
 A license suspension means you may not drive for the period of your suspension.
 Driving privileges in California are administered by the Dept. of Motor Vehicles (DMV), not the court system.
-You, or your lawyer on your behalf, may be able to negotiate a limited suspension, meaning you may drive to and from work, but nowhere else.
+You, or your Los Angeles DUI lawyer on your behalf, may be able to negotiate a limited suspension, meaning you may drive to and from work, but nowhere else.

 License Revocation